christophgil/ZIPsFS/README.md

     b3=~/test/ZIPsFS/branch2/
     b4=~/test/ZIPsFS/branch3

-Without trailing slash, the folder name ~~branch4~~ will be, will be retained in the virtual path.
+Without trailing slash, the folder name will be retained in the virtual path.
+This is the case for ~branch3~.
+Virtual file paths in that branch will start with ~<mount point>/branch3/~.

     mnt=~/test/ZIPsFS/mnt